05 • 14 • 2021

 Learn more about the growing impacts of climate change on our ocean and coasts and how you can make a difference in Surfrider's Climate Change Activist Toolkit.

-This blog post is the fourth in a series that explains how the most commonly used wastewater systems fail and pollute our coastal watersheds and the ocean with sewage.
+This blog post is the fifth in a series that explains how the most commonly used wastewater systems fail and pollute our coastal watersheds and the ocean with sewage.
 View Part 1: cesspools, Part 2: Sewer Spills & Failures, Part 3: Septic Systems, Part 4: Combined Sewer Overages CSOs